 Students in the Concurrent JD/MBA program follow Boise State’s Professional MBA program curriculum and are part of a cohort along with working business professionals who are pursuing their MBA degree in the part-time program.
 All Professional MBA courses meet in the evenings, Monday through Thursday.
-JD/MBA Students are not required to take the Boise State courses on Legal Environment, Information Technology, Opportunity Assessment, or Feasibility and Planning; twelve credits of approved JD Directed Electives from the University of Idaho may be substituted to fill those requirements, for a listing of approved electives click here.
+JD/MBA Students are not required to take the Boise State courses on Legal Environment, Information Technology, Opportunity Assessment, or Feasibility and Planning; twelve credits of approved JD Directed Electives from the University of Idaho may be substituted to fill those requirements, here is a list of approved electives.

 Master of Business Administration

 |Year 1: Opportunity Assessment|

 MBA 531 Strategic Perspectives – 3